ep3p/Sentinel_KQL/Queries/Azure-Sentinel/Detections/ThreatIntelligenceIndicator/README.md

     | extend
         timestamp = <<<TableName>>>_TimeGenerated<<<TableCustomEntityExtend>>><<<TICustomEntityExtend>>>```
 ```
-You will notice this "query" has some placeholders indicated by the strings ```<<< xxxxx >>>```, in this state the query won't work.
-The three defined datatables contain the query parts that substitute these placeholders.
-In this example the datatables are called:
+You can notice this query scheme has some placeholders indicated by the strings ```<<< xxxxx >>>```, this "query" won't work in this state.
+But the defined datatables contain the query parts that substitute the placeholders.
+In this example the datatables have been called:
 ```
 _IndicatorTypesDatatable = datatable(EntityType:string, IndicatorDictionary:dynamic)
 _TablesDatatable = datatable(EntityType:string, TableDictionary:dynamic)
 _IndicatorXTableDatatable = datatable(IndicatorType:string, TableType:string, TITableConditions:dynamic)
 ```
-In this example each datable *element* has a dictionary that contains the placeholders.
-An element for the third datatable, for the match between URL indicators and the Syslog table, would be:
+Each datable *element* has a dictionary that will contain the placeholders.

+An example element for the ```_IndicatorXTableDatatable``` datatable, that represents the combination of *URL indicators* and the *Syslog table*, would be:
 ```
 'URL', 'Syslog',
 dynamic({